mohammed-mcheik/Forex-Bricks/README.md

 # Forex-Bricks
-scripts to be shared for public
+Scripts to be shared for public